 Travel in South East Asia for less than one month is usually fine.
 I am traveling for two months at the tail end of mosquito season.

-Also, there is no cure for Japanese Encephalitis.
+There is no cure for Japanese Encephalitis.
 According to the World Health Organization, up to 30% of cases result in death and of the survivors, 30-50% suffer permanent neurological damage.

-So even though the odds are small, the risk is pretty large.
+Even though the odds are small, the risk is pretty large.
 So why don't people get it?
 The vaccination is very expensive, requiring multiple shots of over $300 USD.
 All of the other shots combined cost less at the County Health Department.

 I am not here to tell you to get a vaccination or not.
 That is entirely up to you to decide.
 Do the research for yourself and see how you feel.